-In connection with the Transaction, Fusion consolidated its common shares on a 2:1 basis (the "Consolidation").
-In addition, upon closing of the Transaction, Fusion changed its name to "Battery Mineral Resources Corp.".
-On closing the Transaction, the Resulting Issuer met the TSXV's initial listing requirements for a Tier 1 or Tier 2 mining issuer.
 In connection with the Transaction, the Company completed a private placement of: (i) flow-through common shares of the Company at a price of \$0.68 per share; and (ii) common shares of the Company at a price of \$0.65 per share, to raise aggregate gross proceeds of \$1,750,000.
 Shares issued under the private placement were immediately exchanged for one post-consolidation common share of Fusion upon closing of the Transaction (together, the "Concurrent Financing").

-As mentioned, on February 15, 2021, the Company completed the RTO with Fusion.
+As mentioned, on February 12, 2021, the Company completed the RTO with Fusion.
 The transaction was intended to constitute Fusion's "qualifying transaction" and was structured as a three-cornered amalgamation pursuant to which the Company amalgamated with 1234525 B.C.
 Ltd. The amalgamated entity became a wholly owned subsidiary of Fusion and the security holders of the Company exchanged securities of the Company for securities of Fusion on a one-for-one basis (after a consolidation of Fusion's common shares on a 2:1 basis).
 As a result, the shareholders of the Company owned more shares in the combined entity, the Company is deemed to control the new entity and the continuing financial statements will be those of the Company.